-A Yellow Fever vaccination certificate is required for all travellers over 1 year of age coming from, or in transit for more than 12 hours in an airport in, Brazil, the Democratic Republic of the Congo, and Uganda.
+A Yellow Fever vaccination certificate is required for travellers 1 year of age and older coming from - or who are in airport transit for more than 12 hours in - Brazil, the Democratic Republic of the Congo, and Uganda.

-For your protection, Yellow Fever vaccination is recommended for all persons over 9 months of age travelling at altitudes below 2300 m / 7546 ft in the Amazonian provinces of Orellana, Morona-Santiago, Napo, Pastaza, Sucumbios, and Zamora-Chinchipe.
+For your protection, Yellow Fever vaccination is recommended for all travellers 9 months of age and older travelling at altitudes below 2300 m / 7546 ft in Esmeraldas and the Amazonian provinces of Orellana, Morona-Santiago, Napo, Pastaza, Sucumbios, and Zamora-Chinchipe.

-Vaccination is not recommended for the rest of the country.
+Note: Vaccination is not recommended for the rest of the country.
 Take meticulous anti-mosquito bite measures during the daytime at altitudes below 2300 m / 7546 ft.
-Quito, Guayaquil, and the Galapagos Islands are risk free.
+Quito, Guayaquil, and the Galápagos Islands are risk free.